 If this does not fix the problem then the faucet seat may be galled or have an irregular surface which prohibits the rubber washer from forming a perfect seal.
-In this case the entire thing needs to be replaced.
+In this case, the entire thing needs to be replaced.
 The faucet seat, unlike many kitchen and bath faucets, is not replaceable.
 Repairing them is a waste of time so just replace the thing.
-Average cost is $25.
+The average cost is $25.

 I found this old weird faucet that sprays wildly and seems to have several options to drain.
 It is slated for replacement.